shivanshdave/2020-432/projects/project2/README.md

 # The Main Project 2 Document

 The Main Document includes an R Markdown file, an HTML file and an Rds tidy data set.

+**Submission Details**

-The deadline is noon on 2020-05-04, and your Main Document materials will be submitted through the `Project 2 Main Document` link via Canvas.
-The Canvas link should appear on 2020-04-01, and you may submit your Main Document at any time before the deadline once that link is live.
-If you are working with a partner, one of you should submit the materials to Canvas, and the other partner should submit a note to Canvas indicating that their partner will submit the materials on time.
+- The deadline is noon on 2020-05-04, and your Main Document materials will be submitted through the `Project 2 Main Document` link via Canvas.
+- The Canvas link should appear on 2020-04-01, and you may submit your Main Document at any time before the deadline once that link is live.
+- **Working with a Partner?** If you are working with a partner, one of you should submit the materials to Canvas, and the other partner should submit a note to Canvas indicating that their partner will submit the materials on time.
+      - If you commit in the [Proposal Google Form](http://bit.ly/432-2020-project2-proposal-form) to working with a partner, we will generally expect you to maintain that approach through the entire Project, barring extraordinary circumstances.
+If a change is required, email Dr. Love as soon as possible.

 ## General Requirements for your R Markdown and HTML Materials